Skip to content

 Tilli’s Second Chance – Chapter 4

 The Interstellar Agency looms above me, a stunning masterpiece of architecture that marries traditional Japanese design with futuristic elements.
-Sunlight filters through the open-air building, casting dappled shadows on the polished floors below.
-My heart races as I take in its grandeur, excitement and nerves battling for dominance within me.
-Ivan trots by my side, his whiskers twitching, as if sensing my internal struggle.
+Sunlight filters through the open-air building and casts dappled shadows on the polished floors below.
+Okay, here we go.
+I lift my head and shoulders as I make it past the front doors, excitement and nerves battling for dominance within me.
+Ivan trots by my side, his whiskers twitching.

-“Of course,” I reply, hiding the tremble in my voice.
+“Of course,” I reply.
+I clear my throat to hide the tremble in my voice.
 I refuse to let my insecurities dampen this moment.
-This is the culmination of years of hard work and dedication to studying spaceship design, and I need to remember that I’m qualified for this.
+This is the culmination of years of hard work and dedication to studying spaceship design.
+I need to remember that I’m qualified for this.

 I am qualified.
 I am ready.